Scottish Word: Ruckle.

 blood, Death, dyke, guard, kilt, kilts, knife, knives, musket, soldier, soldiers, throat Scottish Word: Lade.

-“If ye fetch some watter frae yon spigot son, I’ll gie ye a dram.
+“If ye fetch some watter frae yon spicket son, I’ll gie ye a dram.
 It’ll jist tak ye a meenit.”
-Translated: spicket, spigot, spriggit: outdoor tap.
-“If you fetch some water from that tap just over … Continue reading Spigot. →
+Translate: spicket, spigot, spriggit: outdoor tap.
+“If you fetch some water from that spigot just over … Continue reading Spicket. →

 alcohol, beard, bottle, bull, danger, dyke, kilt, kilts, sporran, stones, tap, thirst, wall, water, Whisky

 ‘The diet of a puddock wid gar ye boke.’
-Translated: puddock: toad.
+Translate: puddock: frog Rana or (in this illustration) toad Bufo vulgaris.
 ‘The diet of a toad is enough to make one vomit.’
-The Scottish Word: puddock with its definition and its meaning illustrated and captioned … Continue reading Puddock. →
+The Scottish Word: puddock with … Continue reading Puddock. →